(Parmelia sulcata)

 Isidium

-The reproductive structure of a lichen consisting of a cluster of algal cells (the photobiont) wrapped in fungal filaments (the mycobiont) and enclosed within a layer of protective tissue (cortex).
+An asexual reproductive structure of a lichen in the form of a tiny outgrowth of the upper cortex.
+It consists of a cluster of algal cells (the photobiont) wrapped in fungal filaments (the mycobiont), and a shiny outer layer of protective tissue (cortex).
 Plural: isidia.

 Rhizine